 For the rest of the states it is either the Toyota Camry (California, Massachusetts, Rhode Island and D.C.), the Honda Accord (New York and Connecticut) or the Toyota Tacoma pickup truck (Hawaii).

 That’s a lot of hauling.

-Hybrid and electric vehicles are gaining in popularity so we wanted to look at the distribution by state.
+Hybrid and electric vehicles are gaining in popularity so we wanted to look at hybrid car sales statistics by state.
 This map shows the popularity of plug in hybrid vehicles (PHEVs), gas and electric hybrids (HEVs) and electric (EVs) by state.